-Condition 26: Sets the emission limits for the facility, which were established based on information provided by the Permittee in the permit application.
-Describes the methods used to calculate the actual emissions from the facility,
+Condition 26: Sets the emission limits for the facility, which were established based on information provided by the Permittee in the permit application and any subsequent responses to information requests.
+Describes the methods to calculate emissions and the allowable emissions from the facility,

-Conditions 27 through 32: Set the production limitations, visible emission limitations, control requirements, operational restrictions, recordkeeping and reporting requirements, and performance test requirements for the hot mix asphalt plant and the aggregate processing plant at the facility.
-The production limits for the hot mix asphalt plant were based on the hourly and annual production rates provided in the application and subsequent correspondence and updated in August 2018.
-The visible emission limitations, operational restrictions and control requirements reflect the policies contained in Part VII, Section 3.0.
+Conditions 27 through 32: Set the production limitations, visible emission limitations, control requirements, operational restrictions, recordkeeping and reporting requirements, and performance test requirements for the concrete batch plant.
+The production limits were based on the sum of material throughputs provided by the Permittee in the application.
+The visible emission limitations and control requirements reflect the policies contained in Part VII, Section 3.0.
 The performance test conditions establish the required testing frequency, test methods, notification and reporting requirements.